Qanop/blog/content/pages/about.md

 template: "page"
 socialImage: "media/about.jpg"
 ---
-## Blogging as a Hobby
-_I write this blog in my free time as a way to share news, knowledge, and practical solutions with the wider community.
-Many of the topics I cover address rare or challenging problems that I personally struggled to solve—by documenting these solutions, I hope to make them easier to find and help others avoid repeating the same search cycle._

 > Sharing what I learn is both a passion and a way to give back to the tech community.

----
 ## Senior DevOps Engineer
 As a Senior DevOps Engineer, I specialize in architecting and scaling cloud-native solutions for enterprise and startup clients.
 My expertise spans Azure and AWS, with a proven track record of leading DevOps transformations, optimizing infrastructure, and enabling high-performing teams.